nexusdrugi/demo-chess-board/.trae/documents/chess-game-requirements.md

 ## 8. Constraints & Out of Scope
 - Castling moves are fully implemented with proper validation and execution ✅
 - En passant capture implemented ✅
-- Pawn promotion is not yet implemented
+- Pawn promotion implemented ✅

 ## 9. Check Detection Requirements (Implemented)
 - The system MUST prevent any move that leaves the moving side's king in check (self-check moves are illegal). ✅